 - In the first week of classes diagnostic tests will be given to all student.
 Students who exceed the level objectives will be considered for a level promotion.

 - A student may challenge his placement; however, s/he must demonstrate ability to function at the next level in all skill areas in order to be moved up.

 - It is the policy of the ESL Academy that if a student fails one class, he or she must repeat the entire level.
 This is because the curriculum is criterion-based and a student will not be permitted to move to the next level if s/he lacks proficiency in a discreet skill area.

-- Recommendations for promotion to the next level must be unanimous from the section Specialists.
+- Recommendations for promotion to the next level must be unanimous from the section Instructors.

 - The Director or Academic Manager will avoid overriding promotion decisions.